-Durable Medical Equipment means equipment which (a) can withstand repeated use, (b) is primarily and customarily used to serve a medical purpose, (c) generally is not useful to a person in the absence of an Illness or Injury and (d) is appropriate for use in the home.
+Durable Medical Equipment (DME) means equipment which:

+- (1) Can withstand repeated use; - (2) Is primarily and customarily used to serve a medical purpose; - (3) Generally, is not useful to a person in the absence of an Illness or Accidental Injury; and - (4) Is appropriate for use in the home.

-Employee means a person who is classified by his Employer as an Active, common law employee.
+Employee means a person who is classified by his Employer as an Active, common-law employee.